NamrataBagerwal/Facts-DifferentlySizedListViewItems/README.md

 Images(Image Link) coming from the json feed link url(https://dl.dropboxusercontent.com/s/2iodh4vg0eortkl/facts) stated above has white extra background which gives extra-erraneous space in each row.

+Local Unit Tests written are failing and needs to be worked on.

 ## Future Enhancements

 Write Local Unit Tests by mocking Activity and ViewModel.
 UI Instrumentation Test Cases can be improved.
+Code Optimization and adding Comments

 ## Authors
 Namrata Bagerwal